Paul Cochrane Zefram Review

 Who is the Paul Cochrane Zefram for?

-Plenty of players leave their Klon or Rat on as a dirty, ragged sound that they boost with another pedal for solos.
+Plenty of players leave their Klon or RAT on as a dirty, ragged sound that they boost with another pedal for solos.
 The Zefram shines in this way, but uses high quality components that fetch high prices in their alternatives on the used market.
 With used prices hovering under 200 USD, the Zefram is priced to be an investment that won’t break the bank but won’t leave the user longing for better quality either.
-The innovative pre op amp miss and bass control allow for gain that has a truly unique character .The Zefram is a great option for a guitarist who’s looking to get dirty and do it with their own style.
+The innovative pre op amp mids and bass control allow for gain that has a truly unique character .The Zefram is a great option for a guitarist who’s looking to get dirty and do it with their own style.